top of page

 💥 UP TO 50% REDUCED PRICING 💥

-To keep our studio buzzing through the quieter summer months, we offer reduced-price sessions in June, July, and August—perfect for beginners and intermediates alike.
+To keep our studio buzzing through the quieter summer months, we offer reduced-price wheel throwing sessions in June, July, and August.
+Perfect for beginners and intermediates alike.

-Book a single class or save with packs of 3, 5, or 7 sessions.
-Each class is fully guided and tailored to your level.
+Book a single session or save with packs of 3, 5, or 7 sessions

 • Expert teachers with plenty of 1:1 support (max 6 students per class)